The Erasmus+ programme

 Key Action 2 – Cooperation partnerships

-These actions admit 3 different objectives.
+These actions have 3 objectives:

-They allow schools to create international networks, participate in common meetings, and reinforce the capacities of each participant organization by sharing their best practices in dealing with a certain topic or issue. - Innovation.
-These more ambitious partnerships aim to create something new by sharing the expertise of the schools and organizations participating in the network.
+• Cooperation and exchange of good practices.
+They allow schools to create international networks, participate in project meetings, and reinforce the capacities of each participant organization through sharing their best practices in dealing with a certain topic or issue.

-… only imagination can limit your possibilities! - Research projects.
+• Research projects.
 These partnerships are open to cooperation with universities and other higher education institutions to produce new research.

 Key Action 3 – Support for policy reform